 Okay, I admit it.
 I would rather touch myself in front of the Pope than talk openly about masturbation.
 But having children has forced this issue upon me and now I find myself having explicit conversations with other mothers, regarding our children’s, ah, personal interests.
-And, just to clarify here, I’m not talking about adolescent children, I’m talking about toddlers on up to say, six or seven years old – at which point they begin to, thankfully, develop the virtue of social embarrassment and cease to stimulate themselves unabashedly at the grocery store, during play dates, in front of Dora the (other) Explorer and, worst of all, in Nana and Papa’s living room.
+And, just to clarify here, I’m not talking about adolescent children, I’m talking about toddlers on up to say, 6 or 7 years old — at which point they begin to, thankfully, develop the virtue of social embarrassment and cease to stimulate themselves unabashedly at the grocery store, during play dates, in front of Dora the (other) Explorer and, worst of all, in Nana and Papa’s living room.

 That I didn’t know young children actually masturbate, I assume, had to do with my own memory lapse.
 Although my parents were liberal about many things, I don’t think masturbation was one of them.
 I’m sure theirs was not a moral objection, just something they viewed as so mortifying it was worth putting an end to with a harsh reprimand.
 As a new parent, I shared their point of view that it was embarrassing behavior, but ours was a household far too enlightened and child-centered to use negative reinforcement in an attempt to end an act of healthy self-discovery.